rssrobotics/rssrobotics.github.io/_attending/families.md

 For families who bring their children along with their own caregiver, Boston is a wonderful destination for families and kids.
 Below is a list of suggested activities that are easily accessible from Kendall Square, the T stop closest to the conference venue.
-We are creating a signup for for caregivers who wish to be connected with each other to organize group activities.
-Caregivers and kids are welcome at all RSS events and are welcome to partake in all the food.
-We will provide a "kids table" at the poster sessions that will have kid-friendly activities such as coloring books, robot-centered activities and toys.
+We are creating a signup for caregivers who wish to be connected with each other to organize group activities.
+Caregivers and kids are welcome at the RSS poster session and are welcome to partake in all the food.

 We will also have a lab tour of MIT focused on kids, that will include "hands on" demos of Baxter and the Aibo robot puppy, that you can sign up for at the